 Consulting with key stakeholders

-To prepare for the safe and healthy reopening of any workplace, it is important to consider which stakeholders should be included in all steps and procedures necessary to ensure health and safety, and compliance with other applicable legal requirements.
+In preparing for a safe reopening of the workplace, it is important to consider which stakeholders should consulted in developing workplace policies and procedures and ensuring their compliance.

-As mentioned in the response to the previous question, one of the first things on an employer’s checklist will be to create a detailed list of all identified risks, and any outstanding issues that need to be addressed in the workplace.
+One of the first items on an employer’s checklist when preparing workplace policies and procedures is to draft a detailed list of risks and safety issues that need to be addressed in the workplace.

 From a health and safety perspective, stakeholders may include: